Do I Need a Financial Advisor?

 The Securities and Exchange Commission (SEC) is the governmental entity responsible for protecting investors in the United States and they enforce the Advisors Act of 1940.

 To establish an RIA, an individual must first pass the Investment Advisors Law Exam and then register with either their state or the SEC.
 After all the steps of setting up an RIA are complete, that firm is held to a fiduciary capacity and must manage investments in a way that are best for their clients.
+This factor can help answer your question, “Do I need a financial advisor?”
 This is different from other forms of financial advisors, as not all are held to the same fiduciary standard.

 Having an advisor that works for an RIA does require that you have a high net-worth, but you’ll receive a higher level of service due in part to the protection from federal laws.

-Would you like to learn more about wealth management for high net-worth individuals?
-If so, receive your free hard cover book titled The Art of Protecting Ultra-High Net Worth Portfolios and Estates: Strategies for Families Worth $25 Million to $500 Million today!
+Would you like to learn more about wealth management for high net-worth individuals and answer the question, “Do I need a financial advisor?”
+If so, request your free hardcover book titled The Art of Protecting Ultra-High Net Worth Portfolios and Estates: Strategies for Families Worth $25 Million to $500 Million today!

-Now that you understand the various designations traditional financial advisors hold, let’s discuss the two most common services they perform.
+If you are wondering, “Do I need a financial advisor?”, but now, you understand the various designations traditional financial advisors hold, then you will want to know about the two most common services they perform.
 Although asset management and wealth management sound similar, they’re actually two main financial advising services.
 Here’s what asset managers and wealth managers do.

 An asset manager does exactly what their name implies.
 They help manage your assets and more specifically your investment portfolio.
 Essentially an asset manager will review your financial situation, help you reduce your investing risk, and recommend that you purchase certain investments.